OpenDAoC/OpenDAoC-Core/SRD/07_Economy_Systems/Banking_Vault_System.md

 ## Overview

+**Game Rule Summary**: The Banking & Vault System provides secure storage for your money and items through various vault types.
+Personal vaults store 40 items and are accessible from any vault keeper.
+Guild banks hold shared money that officers can deposit and withdraw, with automatic dues collection from member earnings.
+House vaults provide large storage (400 items across 4 vaults) that can be shared with friends and guild members based on permissions.
+Account vaults let you share 200 items between all your characters.
+Consignment merchants in houses let you sell items to other players even when offline, keeping the money safe until you collect it.
+All vault operations are logged and protected against duplication or loss.

 The Banking & Vault System provides secure storage for player money and items through multiple vault types including personal vaults, guild banks, housing vaults, account vaults, and specialized storage systems.

 ## Core Mechanics